Kangonaut/aegis-athena/mission-docs/console.md

 Here, the first `<PART-ID>` signifies the ECS Controller’s ID, while the second `<PART-ID>` points to a specific HTS Controller's ID.

 In summary, the ECS Controller's specific configurations enrich its operational capacity, creating a well-regulated, comfortable, and safe environment for both the astronauts and their delicate machine components during the mission.
-This fine-tuned command and control on various systems within the ECS underscore the viability and robustness of the S.P.A.C.E.C.R.A.F.T. mission.
+This fine-tuned command and control on various systems within the ECS underscore the viability and robustness of the SPACECRAFT mission.

 #### 3.7.4.2 OSCPCS Controller